 Organize a silent auction

 Ask local businesses or families to donate various items or services for a silent auction.
-The event can be hosted at your center as a stand-alone event or at the same time as another event, such as an open house.
+The event can be hosted at your program as a stand-alone event or at the same time as another event, such as an open house.
 All funds raised can benefit your program.

 Host a trivia night